hartwigmedical/hmftools/serve/README.md

 ### Coordinate and mutation filter resolving for codons and exons

+For evidence defined on a codon or exon level, no protein annotation resolving is done.
+Instead, genomic coordinates are resolved using the following rules.

-For resolving coordinates for codons and exons the Hartwig canonical transcript of a gene is used exclusively:
+First off, evidence on codons and exons are assumed to be defined in terms of the Hartwig canonical transcript.
-  - If evidence for a specific codon or exon range is defined for a different transcript this evidence is ignored.
+  - If evidence for a specific codon or exon range is defined for a different transcript, this evidence is ignored.
+  Since all variants in Hartwig are annotated in terms of their impact on the Hartwig canonical transcript, resolving this evidence could potentially lead to wrong matching.
   - If no transcript is configured in the knowledgebase, it is assumed the canonical transcript is implied.

 For ranges that represent exons, the range is extended by 5 bases on both sides of the exon to be able to capture splice variants affecting